beytullahatasoy/MusteriDbConsoleApp/README.md

    - For the API: `appsettings.json` inside the `MusteriDbWebApi` project.
    - For the Console: `Data/MusteriDbContext.cs` inside the `MusteriDbConsoleApp` project.
 4. Right-click the `MusteriDbWebApi` project and select **"Set as Startup Project"**.
 5. Press **F5** to run the project.
-You can easily test all endpoints from the Swagger screen that opens in your browser.
+You can test the endpoints using OpenAPI tools or an HTTP client.